TinnedTuna/consensus/README.md

 --------

-''consensus'' is a web application designed to help organisations hold polls and elections to find a consensus amongst it's stakeholders.
+''consensus'' is a web application designed to help organisations hold polls and elections to find a consensus amongst its stakeholders.

 This project is in it's very early stages.